neighbourhoodie/stf-php-ansible/README.md

 ## Scripts

 The [PHP Systems](https://github.com/php/systems) repository hosts a number of scripts to maintain the services.
 Some of these scripts have been added to the service playbooks.
 A full list of the scripts and their usage are outlined in the [SystemScripts.md](SystemScripts.md).
 This can act as a reference for future additions to the Ansible playbooks.

+## Myra Integration and Port Configuration

+As part of the Myra setup, we are transitioning to using only port 443 with self-signed certificates for services.
+This involves blocking access to port 80 and restricting access to port 443 only from Myra hosts.

+For the `museum` and `shared`, which are specifically integrated with Myra, this configuration has already been prepared.
+The variable `myra_hosts` is added to the service.yml file, where you can define the Myra host(s).
+In the dedicated roles for these services, you will find commented-out tasks which manage firewall settings.